anaptoro/mvp_backend_final/README.md

 Isolated trees – given quantity, group (native/exotic), municipality and whether the species is endangered, the API returns the tree-level trade-off and the total trade-off per item and per lot.

-Forest patches / area (m²) – given municipality and patch area, it looks up the compensation factor (per m²) and computes the total patch trade-off.
+Forest patches / area (m²) – given municipality and patch area, it looks up the trade-off factor (per m²) and computes the total patch trade-off.

-Permanent Preservation Area(PPA) – similar to patches, but using a separate rules table for PPA trade-off.
+Permanent Preservation Area(PPA) – similar to patches, but using a separate rules municipality table for PPA trade-off.

 Species conservation status – query a species (family + scientific name) and return its IUCN-style status (EW, CR, EN, VU, etc.).
+This is useful in case of the consultant not knowing if a specie is endangered or not (this information is required for calculate isolated trees trade-off).

 For both cases the compensation will be automatically calculated based on individual municipalities environmental rules.